aeternity/protocol/contracts/sophia.md

 Before a contract call is executed the current state of the contract is loaded into memory encoded as described above.
 A pointer to the encoded state is stored at address 0.
-The Sophia compiler generates code to unpack the encoded state and update the state pointer with a pointer to decoded value.
+The Sophia compiler generates code to unpack the encoded state and update the state pointer with a pointer to the decoded value.
 Before returning the contract should encode the updated state and point the state pointer to the encoded data.
 If the call did not update the state the contract can set the state pointer to 0.

 ### Local function calls

-A local function call pushes the return address then the arguments.
+A local function call pushes the return address, then the arguments.
 The callee pops the arguments and local variables then swaps the return address and the return value on the stack and jumps to the return value leaving only the return value on the stack.